-Recv-6.5: The following steps are in addition to the generic Delete procedures defined in clause 7.3.3.5:
+Recv-6.5: The following steps are in addition to the generic Delete procedures defined in clause 7.3.3.8:

+The Hosting CSE shall stop the time window timer if running.

+If this procedure was caused by a subscription deletion notification (see clause 7.5.1.2.4), then the following steps shall exclude the subscription reference indicated in the subscription deletion notification.

-a) The Hosting CSE shall delete the previously created <subscription> child resource of each target resource indicated in the regularResourcesAsTarget attribute.
-The Receiver shall use the From of the current request for these requests.
+The Hosting CSE shall delete the previously created <subscription> child resource of each target resource indicated in the regularResourcesAsTarget attribute.
+Target subscriptions are indicated in regularResourcesAsTargetSubscriptions attribute of the <crossResourceSubscription>.
+If this procedure is triggered by a DELETE operation, then the Receiver shall use the From of the current request for these requests.
+Otherwise, the Receiver shall use the creator of this <crossResourceSubscription>.

-b) The Hosting CSE shall UPDATE the <subscription> resource of each target resource indicated in the subscriptionResourcesAsTarget attribute using the procedure in clause 7.4.8.2.3 to remove the resource identifier of this <crossResourceSubscription> from the <subscription> resource's associatedCrossResourceSub attribute.
-The Receiver shall use the From of the current request for these requests.
+The Hosting CSE shall retrieve and update each <subscription> resource indicated in the subscriptionResourcesAsTarget attribute using the procedure in clause 7.4.8.2.3 to remove the resource identifier of this <crossResourceSubscription> from the <subscription> resource's associatedCrossResourceSub and notificationURI attributes.
+If this procedure is triggered by a DELETE operation, then the Receiver shall use the From of the current request for these requests.
+Otherwise, the Receiver shall use the creator of this <crossResourceSubscription>.

+Any failure in steps d) or e) shall be ignored.

+f) The Hosting CSE shall send a Notify request for Cross Resource Subscription Deletion using the procedures in clause 7.5.1.2.21.

 -------------------------------------------------- End of Change 2---------------------------------------